khushim21/MovieSearchIt-App/README.md

 # MovieWishlist-App

-It is a movie seach app where you can search a Movie or a TV Show.
+It is a movie search app where you can search a Movie or a TV Show.
 You can also Add favourites (They are save in your local storage.
 They will not be deleted even if you reload the page).
 Also you can Delete favourites.